May 12, 2020

-Domain names can also be transferred between registrars.
+Domain names can also be transferred between domain name registrars.
 Though there are a few special conditions that must be met:

 While it is not mandatory to transfer your domain, having all services in a single place can greatly simplify the management process.

-Here on Hostinger, you can perform a domain transfer from any registrar.
+Here on Hostinger, you can perform a domain transfer from any domain name registrars.
 The process can take somewhere between 4-7 days to be fully completed.
-However, our dedicated customer success team will be there to assist every step of the way!
+However, our dedicated customer success team will be there to assist every step of the way.